-Based in New York City, Laughing Squid features unique art, culture and technology from around the world.
+Based in New York City, Laughing Squid features a daily dose of unique art, culture and technology from around the world.
 We are also a cloud-based web hosting service with a focus on WordPress hosting.
 For more info see our FAQ and Wikipedia.

 Laughing Squid Blog

 We’ve been running a blog since 2003, where we post about a variety of interesting things mostly relating to art, culture and technology.
 The Laughing Squid blog is run by founder Scott Beale, who is Publisher and Editor-In-Chief.
 He is joined by Contributing Editors Rollin Bishop and Lori Dorn, Senior Contributing Writers EDW Lynch and Justin Page and Contributing Writers Glen Tickle and Brian Heater.

 Since 1998 we have been providing reliable, scalable and secure web hosting services to individuals, artists and bloggers.
 We are currently a 100% cloud-based web host with a focus on WordPress hosting.
 Hosting is our primary source of revenue, aka the “business” side of Laughing Squid.
 If Laughing Squid were a mullet, web hosting would be the short part in the front.
 The revenue generated from our web hosting operations helps fuel Laughing Squid blog.